 Up to this point, only unconditional requests have been considered.
 You can, however, use the ENQ and DEQ macro instructions to make conditional requests by using the RET parameter.
-For authorized programs, the ECB parameter is another way to make conditional requests with the ENQ macro instruction.
-This parameter, restricted to APF-authorized (key 0 or supervisor state) programs, is described in SPL: System Macros and Facilities, Volume 2.
 One reason for making a conditional request is to avoid the abnormal termination that occurs if you issue two ENQ macro instructions for the same resource within the same task or when a DEQ macro instruction is issued for a resource for which you do not have control.